 9. that provide information about a third party which might reasonably lead to harm being caused to the third party such as providing directly identifying information about someone accused of abuse

 10. that include sensitive personal information about individual third parties, unless the third party has already made this information public, e.g. by publishing their own recovery story, or unless the third party is no longer alive.
-A story includes sensitive information about a third party if it clearly reveals their political or religious beliefs, mental or physical health conditions, sexual orientation or behaviours, or any offences committed or alleged to have been committed by them
+A story includes sensitive information (as defined in UK data protection law) about a third party if it clearly reveals their political or religious beliefs, mental or physical health conditions, sexual orientation or behaviours, or any offences committed or alleged to have been committed by them

 11. that reveal the adoption status of a third party, unless the third party has already made this information public